-- Adds domestic violence, dating violence and stalking to categories that must be reported under Clery, if the incident was reported to a campus security authority or local police agency - Adds "national origin" and "gender identity" to the hate crime categories that must be reported under the Clery Act - Requires, with respect to the "timely reports" the Clery Act mandates, that victim's names be withheld
+- Adds domestic violence, dating violence and stalking to categories that must be reported under Clery, if the incident was reported to a campus security authority or local police agency. - Adds "national origin" and "gender identity" to the hate crime categories that must be reported under the Clery Act. - Requires, with respect to the "timely reports" the Clery Act mandates, that victim's names be withheld.

 The effective date for these requirements was March 7, 2014.
-The Department of Education will issue guidance on the annual campus security report by updating its Handbook for Campus Safety and Security Reporting (June 2016).
+The Department of Education issued guidance on the annual campus security report by updating the Handbook for Campus Safety and Security Reporting (June 2016).

-Parkland College Department of Public Safety will continue to update the Annual Crime Report as guidelines are given.
+Parkland College will continue to update the Annual Crime Report as guidelines are given.